lehoangnam040/Learning-everyday/python/threading-limitations.md

 # First things first: Theory

-## Thread
-- Thread are components of a process
-- There can be multiple threads in a process, they share the same memory

 ## GIL
 - C Python have a thing call GIL, or Global Interpreter Lock
 - GIL is a mutex that protects access to Python object, preventing threads from executing Python bytecodes at once